websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/enabling-workflows-for-objects.md

 # Enabling Workflow for Objects

-Every published Object is automatically integrated with the Workflows framework, so you can direct Object entry creation through a defined review and approval process.
+Every published Object is integrated automatically with the Workflow framework, so you can direct Object entry creation through a defined review and approval process.
 How you enable a Workflow for an Object depends on the Object's scope: [Company](#company-scoped-objects) or [Site](#site-scoped-objects).

 See [Workflow](../../process-automation/workflow.html) documentation to learn more about general workflow features.